 Fraud and corruption prevention

 Willoughby City Council has a zero-tolerance position to any fraudulent or corrupt behaviour.

-Council has a Fraud and Corruption Prevention Policy(PDF, 169KB) and detailed in the Fraud and Corruption Prevention Plan(PDF, 300KB) which outlines Councils approach to prevent, detect and respond to fraud, corruption or misuse of Council resources and reporting of wrongdoing.
+Council has a Fraud and Corruption Prevention Policy(PDF, 327KB) and detailed in the Fraud and Corruption Prevention Plan(PDF, 553KB) which outlines Council's approach to prevent, detect and respond to fraud, corruption or misuse of Council resources and reporting of wrongdoing.

 You can provide Information about suspected fraudulent or corrupt conduct by any of the following means: